Mesenteric angiography is a test used to look at the blood vessels that supply the small and large intestines.

-Results are considered normal if the arteries being examined are normal in appearance.
+Results are normal if the examined arteries are normal in appearance.

 What Abnormal Results Mean

 A common abnormal finding is narrowing and hardening of the arteries that supply the large and small intestine.
 This can cause mesenteric ischemia in which the intestine does not receive enough blood to function normally.
 The problem occurs when fatty material (plaque) builds up on the walls of your arteries.

 Abnormal results may also be due to bleeding in the small and large intestine.
 This may be caused by: